Rent Is Too Damn High Party: Platform

-As its name implies, the central tenet of the Rent Is Too Damn High Party is that rents in the city of New York are "too damn high."
+As its name implies, the central tenet of the Rent Is Too Damn High Party is that rents in the City of New York are "too damn high."

 One of the taglines for the party is "breakfast, lunch, and dinner", indicating that the party seeks to end hunger and poverty in New York City.
 The party, prior to McMillan's breakthrough debate performance, sought to win "without a single vote from upstate New York," and the party website included a picture of New York with a giant "X" marked over upstate.
 McMillan surmises that reducing rent would "create 3 to 6 million jobs", freeing up capital to give businesses a chance to hire people.
 This would, in turn, increase tax revenue.
 The party is in favor of writing off all taxes owed to the state, cutting property taxes for homeowners, consolidating the rent boards in New York, seizing unoccupied apartment buildings, reforming the state court system, and providing tax credits for commuters and free college tuition.
 The party opposes any cuts in spending related to education and elderly care.

-McMillan was not opposed to same-sex marriage in the 2010 gubernatorial debate, replying: "if you want to marry a shoe, I'll marry you."

-On the topic of religion and family, McMillan's website states "we need more reliance on the moral laws brought by religion and not limit out goodwill to our neighbors and co-workers to what the law demands alone."
-One of the party's platforms involves "restoring family values", specifically desiring to ensure that one parent can remain at home to watch children.